US Expat Taxes for Americans Living in New Zealand – What You Need to Know

 If you’re a US citizen, green card holder, or US/New Zealand dual citizen, and you have been living in New Zealand but you didn’t know you had to file a US tax return, it’s OK: there’s a program called the IRS Streamlined Procedure which allows you to get up to date with your filing without facing any penalties.
 Don’t delay though, as it may not be an option if the IRS finds you first.

 New Zealand taxes – what you need to know

 New Zealand residents are taxed on their worldwide income.
 Tax rates range from 10.5% to 33% (you can find New Zealand tax information for expats here).

 Americans are considered residents in New Zealand for tax purposes if they have a permanent place of abode in New Zealand, or if they spend at least 183 days or part-days in the country in a 12 month period.

 New Zealand’s tax authority is called the IRD (Inland Revenue Department).
 The tax year in New Zealand runs from April 1st to March 31st.
 If your only income source is employment in New Zealand, tax will be deducted at source and you don’t have to file a return.
 If you do file a return, it is due on July 7th.
 The form is called IR3, and you can download it and find out more about it here.

-Other than income and business taxes, there are very few taxes in New Zealand – no local or state taxes, no social security, no inheritance tax, and normally no capital gains taxes.
-(Health care and education are free to all residents, too).
+Other than income and business taxes, there are relatively few taxes in New Zealand – no local or state taxes, no inheritance tax, and only capital gains taxes on some asset disposals.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in New Zealand that you contact a US expat tax specialist.